yliuEmma/CS639FALL20website/docs/index.md

 For images, the user would need to enter the path name of the image that they want to process, the type of object, and desired processing( m for mark out with a labeled bounding box, b for blur, s for sticker).
 If there is an object detected with a label that matches user's desired object, it will apply user's desired way of processing.
 If there is no object detected that matches the user's desired object, the program would do nothing with the image.

 For blurring objects in images and videos, I extract the coordinates of 4 corners of the bounding box and use them as ROI(Region of Interest) to create masks for blurring process.
+(w and h are weights and heights extracted from bounding boxes)

 ```markdown
 `roi_corners = np.array([[(x, y), (x + w, y), (x + w, y + h), (x, y + h)]], dtype=np.int32)`